junxit/us-congress-bills-114/bill.md

 - **(c)** *Revocation and suspension*
   - **(1)** *In general* If the Administrator of the Transportation Security Administration determines at any time that a foreign country’s air cargo security program approved and officially recognized under subsection (b) no longer provides a level of security commensurate with the level of security required by United States air cargo security programs, the Administrator may revoke or temporarily suspend such approval and official recognition until such time as the Administrator determines that such foreign country’s cargo security programs provide a level of security commensurate with the level of security required by such United States air cargo security programs.
   - **(2)** *Notification* If the Administrator of the Transportation Security Administration revokes or suspends pursuant to paragraph (1) a foreign country’s air cargo security program, the Administrator shall notify the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate not later than 30 days after such revocation or suspension.

+## § 7.
+Checkpoints of the future

+- **(a)** *In general* The Administrator of the Transportation Security Administration, shall request the Aviation Security Advisory Committee to develop recommendations for more efficient and effective passenger screening processes.
+- **(b)** *Considerations* In making recommendations to improve existing passenger screening processes pursuant to subsection (a), the Aviation Security Advisory Committee shall consider the following:
+  - **(1)** The configuration of a checkpoint.
+  - **(2)** Technology innovation.
+  - **(3)** Ways to address any vulnerabilities identified in audits of checkpoint operations.
+  - **(4)** Ways to prevent security breaches at airports at which Federal security screening is provided.
+  - **(5)** Best practices in aviation security.
+  - **(6)** Recommendations from airport and aircraft operators, and any relevant advisory committees.
+  - **(7)** “Curb to curb” processes and procedures.
+- **(c)** *Report* Not later than one year after the date of enactment of this Act, the Administrator shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report on the recommendations of the Aviation Security Advisory Committee under this section, including any recommendations for improving screening processes.